djthorpe/go-tablewriter/README.md

 Future versions will include more options for customizing the output:

+- Omitting columns based on zero-value
+- Estimating sizing the width of fields for the text package
 - Setting the width of the table based on terminal width
-- Estimating sizing the width of fields for the text package
-- Omitting columns based on zero-value
 - Adding JSON and SQL output
 - Outputing fields with ANSI color codes
-- Adding a separate tag for tablewriter options instead of using json